cirosantilli/linux-cheat/vm/docker/README.md

 Mentioned in many places, huge amount of GitHub stars.

-Relies on Linux Kernel namespaces (!) to solve dependency hell.
+Relies on Linux Kernel namespaces to solve dependency hell.

 Therefore, works natively only on Linux.

-Written in Go (!)
+Written in Go, yet another language.

 Faster than a VM since no emulation.